 Day 8: BLACK TURTLE COVE for green turtles, sharks, and manta rays (only accessible via panga or motorized dinghy)

-My favorite island: bird sanctuary Genovesa, where endemic Galapagos owls and red-footed boobies reside.
+My favorite island: the bird sanctuary Genovesa, where endemic Galapagos owls and red-footed boobies reside.

 2. Chilean Patagonia (W-Trek)

 There are not enough superlatives to sufficiently encapsulate our experience here.
-Hence it is not a surprise that the W-Trek is consistently ranked as one of South America’s spellbinding highlights.
+Hence, it is unsurprising that the W-Trek is consistently ranked as one of South America’s spellbinding highlights.

-The colors are so vivid that you feel as if you’re in a middle of a dream or in a movie.
+The colors are so vivid that you feel like you’re in the middle of a dream or a movie.
 But this isn’t just some tourist attraction- there are plenty of things to do here for all different types of travelers.

 Whether you want to backpack through Patagonian forests or take in the views from a boat tour on Lake Pehoe, the World Trek has an outdoor adventure waiting for you!